cqse/teamscale-profiler-dotnet/documentation/userguide.md

 IIS must be restarted after setting the environment variables in order for them to have any effect (e.g. by running iisreset in an administrator command prompt).
 On more recent IIS versions (tested with IIS 7), if you set the variables for the app pool account and not the service, recycling the application pool is enough and a full restart is not required.

 After restarting the IIS/recycling the pool and opening the application in a browser, a trace file should be created.
-As web applications are long running processes, it must be taken into account that the report file is written only after the process has ended, e.g. after stopping IIS, after stopping the profiled web site, or after recycling the application pool (cf. Section “When will the Report File be Written” TODO).
-In these cases, it must be ensured that the application is stopped and restarted in regular intervals.
+As web applications are long running processes, it must be taken into account that the report file is written only after the process has ended, e.g. after stopping IIS, after stopping the profiled web site, or after recycling the application pool.
+In these cases, it must be ensured that the application is stopped and restarted in regular intervals or eager mode is enabled.
 In the case of IIS, we suggest to adjust the configuration to automatically recycle the application pool every night.

 ### Azure Cloud